Mental health awareness training for leaders and managers

 - Mental Health First Aid (MHFA England accredited)

-All courses are delivered by course facilitators who are experts in their field.
+All courses are delivered by course facilitators who are subject matter experts.

 Mental Health Awareness Workshops